V3-Alliance/HubZero_puppet/README.md

 - The LDAP installation on version 1.1 returns an error: this needs investigation.
 See the open-ldap module for more.
   We are not going to investigate this further as we are not targeting 1.1.
 - The email doesn't send mail successfully to all sites, as some sites, such as google, don't trust it (not surprising).
-- Also, not all NeCTAR nodes seem to allow e-mail to flow out.